 For adults in hospital who have been identified as being in the last days or weeks of their life, Community Palliative Care teams will be responsible for coordinating and facilitating rapid discharge to home or hospice.
 This replaces the current fast track end of life process.
-See Hospital Discharge Requirements and Care Act easements: guidance for local authorities (Department of Health and Social Care).
+See Hospital Discharge Service chapter.

 - 1. Introduction

 - 2. Addressing Inequalities in End of Life Care

 - 9. Care in the Last days of Life

 - Appendix 1: An NHS Trust and others (Respondents) v Y (by his litigation the Official Solicitor) and Another (Appellants) UKSC 46